GrandComicsDatabase/gcd-django/README.md

 See [the core development environment guide](docs/development/CORE_SETUP.md) for the supported Docker and Docker-free local setup.

+For the default Docker setup with deterministic development data, run `./bin/dev setup`.
+Contributors who have manually downloaded an authenticated GCD catalog archive can use `./bin/dev setup --dump ~/Downloads/current.zip`.

 You can find manual instructions for various platforms using virtual environments for python in the docs directory [GCD Docs](https://github.com/GrandComicsDatabase/gcd-django/tree/beta/docs) but they aren't necessarily up to date.
 As of September 2023 they should work.